TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    List of identifiers that are aliases to this module.
 Those are added as route aliases, which allows to use them for building links, for example with the :php:`UriBuilder`.
-Additionally, the aliases can also be used for references in other modules, e.g. to specify a modules' :php:`parent`.
+Additionally, the aliases can also be used for references in other modules, for example to specify a modules' :php:`parent`.

    **Examples**